 A program to establish best practice parameters for public gardens in pursuing conservation and biodiversity, established by the Association, BGCI, and the United States Botanic Garden.

-Download the Benchmarking User's Guide to help you get started with data entry, comparisons, filtering and reporting.
+The Benchmarking User's Guide can help with data entry and use.

-Download the Benchmarking Study Questions here to work offline/share with others.
+The Benchmarking Study Questions allow you to work offline and share with others.

 GET CUSTOMIZED REPORTS WITH REAL WORLD IMPACT

 Reports on the five core topic areas: Leadership & Governance, Ex situ Conservation, In situ Conservation, Research & Expertise, and Education & Communication, will provide your garden’s leadership and stakeholders with quantifiable statements on plant conservation and biodiversity accomplishments and efforts.
 You can answer questions like:

 • What is my garden doing for plant conservation, and how do we support international plant conservation strategies?

 • What unique conservation contributions is my garden making in my region, budget size, country, and continent?

 • Where is conservation capacity missing in my garden, region, country, and continent?